katunopolis/supportbot/docs/README.md

 A Telegram bot for managing support requests with a modern web interface and PostgreSQL backend.

-## Latest Updates (2024-03-16)
+## Latest Updates (2025-03-17)

-- Fixed critical connection pool configuration issues
+- Fixed critical bot initialization order error: "The parameter `bot` may only be set, if no connection_pool_size was set"
+- Updated Application builder chain order to set bot instance first
+- Enhanced documentation for proper initialization sequence
+- Added comprehensive session logs for debugging
 - Optimized bot initialization sequence
 - Enhanced error handling and recovery mechanisms
 - Improved deployment configuration for Railway